To provide intellectually stimulating, affordable, non-credit learning opportunities to people 50 and older in community settings throughout Vermont.

 “Retirees don’t simply want to play golf and drink wine.
 They want to sit down with other people and talk about the issues of our time.”

 Osher Lifelong Learning Institute in Vermont

-The Osher Lifelong Learning Institutes offer new opportunities for serving the intellectual needs of Vermont’s older citizens through non-credit courses and programs offered at an affordable cost in communities throughout the state.
+The Osher Lifelong Learning Institutes offer new opportunities for serving the intellectual needs of Vermont’s older citizens through non-credit lectures, courses, and programs offered at an affordable cost in communities throughout the state.
 Local community members, in collaboration with UVM, design the curriculum and enroll in non-credit classes taught primarily by active and retired UVM faculty or other area college faculty and experts.

 A National Movement Towards Lifelong Learning

 Currently the Bernard Osher Foundation is supporting 122 Osher Lifelong Learning Institutes on university and college campuses, with at least one OLLI in each of the fifty states.
 Several states already have several.
 The Foundation also supports a National Resource Center which serves as a connecting resource for all the institutes.

 Are You Interested in Teaching for the OLLI?